 But Urmson is confident that public sentiment is on the upward push.

-Horwitz paused while Cheddar asked if he was sold at the generation being “primarily for excellent.”
+Horwitz paused while Cheddar asked if he was sold on the generation that was “primarily for excellence.”

 “I’m satisfied that there’s first-rate right that may be completed with them,” he delivered.
-“We did a scene with a blind man, and he speaks to me approximately how it simply types of opened up his international.”
+“We did a scene with a blind man, and he speaks to me about how it opened up his international.”